Oppoin/ng-cake-recipes/README.md

 ## Summary of ng-rails

  1. Introduction
-   a.
-Motivation:
+   1. Motivation:
       the one-liner tl;dr;
-   b.
-What we are going to learn:
-      the x-liner tl;dr;
+   2. What we are going to learn: the x-liner tl;dr;